 When it comes to food and drink, Kraków has no shortage of delicious options.
 The city is known for its hearty, comfort food, and there are plenty of restaurants and cafes that serve up traditional Polish dishes like pierogi, kiełbasa, and bigos.

 For a cozy, wintertime treat, be sure to try a mug of steaming hot chocolate or a cup of traditional Polish tea.
+Tea in Polish language is called herbata.

 Overall, Kraków is a wonderful destination to visit during the winter months.
 With its beautiful winter scenery, festive atmosphere, and rich cultural heritage, it’s the perfect place to escape the cold and enjoy a memorable holiday.